640-KB/GLaBIOS/README.md

 ## Features

-- A complete "100% PC Compatible" BIOS for retro/vintage PC, XT, 8088 Clone or Turbo PCs.
+- A complete [100% PC Compatible](#compatibility) BIOS for retro/vintage PC, XT, 8088 Clone or Turbo PCs.
 - Support for 5150, 5160, Turbo and compatible clone hardware.
 - FAST!
 Performance-optmized CGA/MDA text and graphics routines.
 - Multiple levels of "CGA snow" removal (configurable at build-time).